atrocore/atropim/docs/en/user-guide/product-families.md

 **Product Family** – a grouping of similar [products](./products.md), which use similar or same production processes, have similar physical characteristics, and may share customer segments, distribution channels, pricing methods, promotional campaigns, and other elements of the marketing mix.

-In TreoPIM product families are used in order to define a set of [attributes](./attributes.md) that are shared by products belonging to a certain family, and to describe the characteristics of these products.
+In AtroPIM product families are used in order to define a set of [attributes](./attributes.md) that are shared by products belonging to a certain family, and to describe the characteristics of these products.
 For each product family you can define, which attributes are mandatory and which are optional, so the system can calculate the completeness of your product content.

 *Please, note that completeness calculation is possible only when a separate **"Completeness"** module is installed in your system.
-Please, visit our [store](https://treopim.com/store/completeness) to learn more about the module and its features.*
+Please, visit our [store](https://atropim.com/store/completeness) to learn more about the module and its features.*

 Creating a product family is a required step prior to arranging the assortment of your products.
 The product can belong only to one product family.